yamaserif/DigFiles/README.md

 - The ActionId is the order of execution in "ascending order in case of case-insensitive string comparison of ordinal numbers".
 (Corresponds to "StringComparer.OrdinalIgnoreCase" in C#.)

 （Note that '《' and '》' should not be written when actually filling in the form. ）
-（The "_《arbitrary character》" can be omitted because it is effectively for comments.）
+（The "_《arbitrary character》" can be omitted.）

 ### folder name
 |  notation                            |  meaning                                                                                                              |